Asymptotic state transformations of continuous variable resources: Introduction

-We then study three main applications, to the resource theories of: (I)~optical nonclassicality~\cite{Sperling2015, Tan2017, Yadin2018, NC-review, taming-PRA, taming-PRL}; (II)~quantum entanglement~\cite{Bennett-distillation, Plenio-Virmani, Horodecki-review}; and (III)~continuous variable quantum thermodynamics~\cite{Brandao-thermo,thermo-review}.
-Each of these applications rests upon a different strongly superadditive monotone, namely (I)~the measured relative entropy of nonclassicality, introduced and studied here, (II)~the squashed entanglement~\cite{tucci1999, squashed, faithful, rel-ent-sq, Shirokov-sq}, and (III)~the free energy~\cite{Brandao-thermo}.
-Albeit strong subadditivity was known to hold for the latter two monotones, no general bound on asymptotic transformation rates had been deduced prior to our work.
-Here, we exploit our Theorem~\ref{general_bound_rates_thm} to fill this gap and establish such bounds.
-In case~(I), one of our key technical contributions is the proof of a handy variational expression for the measured relative entropy of nonclassicality.
-This result relies on a careful application of Sion's Theorem, based, in turns, on a crucial choice of the topology on the space of trace class operators acting on an infinite-dimensional Hilbert space.
-The variational expression, apart from its intrinsic convenience in actual computations, has several implications, most notably (a)~it immediately implies strong superadditivity, allowing us to deduce (b)~the sought bound on asymptotic transformation rates; and finally (c)~it points to a technique for estimating, up to any arbitrary precision, said upper bound.
+\tcb{From the technical standpoint, our main results are obtained in the context of nonclassicality~(I).} Here, one of our key contributions is the proof of a handy variational expression for the measured relative entropy of nonclassicality.
+This result relies on a careful application of Sion's Theorem, based, in turn, on a crucial \tcb{and carefully made} choice of topology on the space of trace class operators acting on an infinite-dimensional Hilbert space. \tcb{This} \tcb{variational expression} has several implications, most notably: (a)~it immediately implies strong superadditivity, allowing us to deduce (b)~the sought bound on asymptotic transformation rates; and finally (c)~it points to a technique for estimating, up to arbitrary precision, said upper bound.
 Another useful result established here is the finiteness of our nonclassicality monotones for any state with either finite energy or finite Wehrl entropy.
-Other nonclassicality monotones, such as the standard robustness of nonclassicality \cite{taming-PRA,taming-PRL}, often diverge, giving little to no information about the actual resource content of a state.
+Other nonclassicality monotones, such as the standard robustness of nonclassicality~\cite{taming-PRA,taming-PRL}, often diverge, giving little to no information about the actual resource content of a state.

 This manuscript is organized as follows.
 In Section~\ref{inf dimensional section} we introduce the basic notation and concepts of quantum mechanics for infinite-dimensional systems that will be used in the remainder of the work.
 Then, Section~\ref{qrt section} features a concise review of the mathematical framework of quantum resource theories.
 In Section~\ref{main results section} we introduce our main results, in particular Theorems~\ref{general_bound_rates_thm},~\ref{main result thm}, and~\ref{bound_rates_NCMi_thm}, and briefly discuss their implications.
 The proofs start from Section~\ref{preliminary results section}, where we initiate the study of our monotones.
 In Section~\ref{proofs 1 section} we establish our first main result, Theorem~\ref{general_bound_rates_thm}, together with some of its consequences.
 Section~\ref{proofs 2 section} is devoted instead to the more involved proof of Theorems~\ref{main result thm} and~\ref{bound_rates_NCMi_thm}.
 In Section~\ref{secondary res section} we explore further properties of our nonclassicality monotones.
 In the subsequent Section~\ref{applications section} we apply them to study a wealth of examples, including noisy Fock states, Schr\"{o}dinger cat states, and squeezed states; we also test our bounds on rates for the case of distillation and dilution of Fock states and cat states in the theory of nonclassicality.
 Appendix~\ref{restr_asymp_cont_sec} is concerned with various restricted notions of asymptotic continuity for infinite-dimensional systems and with their limitations in proving general bounds on asymptotic transformation rates, which further motivates our analysis.